Frequently Asked Questions

 - Any good BASE jumper will want to walk the landing zone before their jump.
 Arrive early on Thursday or Friday and drive to the LZ in order to evaluate obtacles, rocks, trees, water levels, and wind speeds.
 The road to the LZ closes on Friday night.

 - It's mandatory for new Bridge Day jumpers to attend our Friday 7pm all-jumper meeting at the Holiday Lodge Oak Hill.
 If you can't attend this meeting, then you really need to evaluate whether a Bridge Day jump is right for you.
-If you don't get all the beta on projected winds, water levels, NPS rules, rappelling rope locations under the bridge, etc. then you are putting your life at risk as well as the continued success of the entire event.
+If you don't obtain good information on projected winds, water levels, NPS rules, rappelling rope locations under the bridge, etc. then you are putting your life at risk as well as the continued success of the entire event.

 - If you are making your first BASE jump, you must have a mentor or take one of our training courses.
 We won't even consider giving you a jump pass unless you've met this requirement - regardless of your story.

-- We realize that some new Bridge Day jumpers who purchased jump passes online can't make the 4pm onsite check-in deadline, therefore, we'll re-open onsite check-in from 9pm-10pm on Friday, October 18 at the Holiday Lodge Oak Hill (Room #209).
-There will be a $35 late registration fee - no exceptions.
+- We realize that some new Bridge Day jumpers who purchased jump passes online can't make the 4pm onsite check-in deadline, therefore, we'll re-open onsite check-in from 9pm-10pm on Friday, October 17 at the Holiday Lodge Oak Hill (Room #209).
+There will be a $35 late registration fee and you'll be placed in group #5, the last group to jump off the bridge.

 - If you missed the Friday 7pm mandatory meeting, then we might be able to find a staff member who can go over the meeting notes with you after you register in room #209 (mentioned above).
 This staff member may charge you a fee.
 You'll also be required to walk the LZ in the morning, which will possibly delay your jumping until later in the day.